polyzentrik/transcription/README.md

 # Open-source sustainability transcription resources

-## Intro / Objective
+## Intro
 This repo contains down-to-earth transcription resources for low-frequency tasks.

-The goal is to offer freely accessible resources to people and organisations that need sustainability transcriptions sporadically.
+The goal is to offer resources for people and organisations that need sustainability transcriptions sporadically.

 As such, the scripts are *designed to run on relatively humble personal computers*.